AYTU BIOSCIENCE, INC. (OTCMKTS:AYTU) Files An 8-K Other Events - Market Exclusive

 Item 8.01 Other Events

-On April 15, 2020, Aytu BioScience, Inc. (the “Company”) a specialty pharmaceutical company focused on commercializing novel products that address significant patient needs today provided an update on the supply and distribution of the company’s licensed COVID-19 IgG/IgM Rapid Test.
-The company has sold or allocated the initial 100,000 tests to U.S. customers and is awaiting delivery of the next 500,000 tests.
+On April 16, 2020, Aytu BioScience, Inc. (the “Company”) a specialty pharmaceutical company focused on commercializing novel products that address significant patient needs announced today that results from an independent clinical study using the Company’s licensed Coronavirus Disease 2019 (“COVID-19”) IgG/IgM Rapid Test were published in the journal Infection Ecology & Epidemiology, further validating the accuracy, specificity and performance of the antibody rapid test.

-Additionally, the company has increased the size of its third purchase order to one million tests.
-The company has been informed the order has been accepted by the manufacturer.

 Forward-Looking Statement